 As described in Notes 3 and 9 to the consolidated financial statements, on December 7, 2021 the Company completed the acquisition of all of the membership interests of Double Diamond Distillery LLC (d/b/a Breckenridge Distillery ("Breckenridge") for net consideration of \$114.1 million in 2022 which resulted in \$79.8 million of intangible assets being recorded.
 The Company accounts for business combinations using the acquisition method which requires recognition of assets acquired and liabilities assumed at their respective fair values at the date of acquisition.
-The fair values of assets acquired and liabilities assumed at their respective fair values at the date of future discounted cash flows.
+The fair values of assets acquired and liabilities assumed are typically estimated using an income approach, which is based on the present value of future discounted cash flows.
 Management applied significant judgment in estimating the fair value of intangible assets acquired, which involved the use of significant estimates and assumptions with respect to the rate of future revenue growth, profitability of the acquired business and the discount rate, among other factors.